toolness/pbpaste-rs/README.md

   * It doesn't currently support unicode.
   * It currently strips linefeeds out, so that the resulting output contains UNIX line endings instead of Windows/DOS line endings.
+  * There is no analogous `pbcopy` tool because Windows already comes with one called `clip.exe`.